 Student fees shown are based on three quarters of attendance.

 The exact cost of attending UCI varies by program.
-Students in the the Full-time M.B.A., J.D., M.D., Master's in Public Health, Master's in Public Policy, M.S. in Biomedical and Translational Sciences, M.S. in Biotechnology Management, M.S. in Engineering Management, M.S. in Genetic Counseling, M.S. in Nursing Science, Executive M.B.A. programs, M.A.S. in Criminology, Law and Society program, and M.P.Ac. program should refer to the tuition and fee information posted on the University Registrar’s website.
+Students in state-supported professional programs including the Full-time M.B.A., J.D., M.D., Master of Public Health, Master of Public Policy, M.S.
+Biomedical and Translational Sciences, M.S.
+Biotechnology Management, M.S.
+Engineering Management, M.S.
+Genetic Counseling, Master's Entry Program in Nursing, Doctor of Pharmacy, Master of Urban and Regional Planning, and self-supporting professional programs including the Executive M.B.A. and Fully-Employed M.B.A. programs, Master of Professional Accounting., Master of Finance, M.S.
+Business Analytics, Master of Innovation and Entrepreneurship, M.A.S. in Criminology, Law and Society, Master of Legal and Forensic Psychology, Master of Embedded & Cyber Physical Systems, Master of Engineering, Master of English, Master of Computer Science, Master of Human-Computer Interaction and Design, Master of Software Engineering, Master of Data Science, Master of American Laws, M.S.
+Pharmacology, Master of Conservation and Restoration Science and Doctor of Nursing Practice should refer to the tuition and fee information posted on the University Registrar’s website.

-The mandatory campus-based fees listed above (Associated Students Fee, Student Center Fee, Bren Events Center Fee, Recreation Center Fee, Campus Spirit Fee, Measure S Fee, TGIF Fee, Anteater Express Fee, Measure U Fee, Club Sports Fee, and SOAR Fee) include all currently approved fees.
+The mandatory campus-based fees listed above (Associated Students Fee, Student Center Fee, Student Center Continuation Fee, Bren Events Center Fee, Recreation Center Fee, Campus Spirit Fee, Measure S Fee, TGIF Fee, Anteater Express Fee, Club Sports Fee, SOAR Fee and Food Pantry Fee) include all currently approved fees.

 Tuition and fees for each quarter are due and payable in advance within deadlines published in the Quarterly Academic Calendar on the University Registrar’s website.
 A student will not be officially registered in classes until tuition and fees are paid in full, with the exception of students who are participating in the PACE Plan.